 Oncology.
 LCD continued its leadership in oncology by offering a significant number of new tests focused on the diagnosis and treatment of cancer.
-LCD was one of the first labs to offer Thermo Fisher Scientific's Oncomine Dx Target Test, the first next-generation sequencing-based (NGS) test approved by the FDA as a companion diagnostic to aid in the selection of specific targeted therapies for treatment of non-small cell lung cancer patients.
-LCD was also one of the first laboratories to join Thermo Fisher's Next-Generation Sequencing Companion Dx Center of Excellence Program, offering enhanced participation in clinical trials and early access to novel testing platforms and assays.
+LCD was one of the first laboratories to join Thermo Fisher's Next-Generation Sequencing Companion Dx Center of Excellence Program, offering enhanced participation in clinical trials and early access to novel testing platforms and assays.
 With the Omniseq Immune Report CardSM test and the OmniSeq Comprehensive® panel, LCD became the exclusive laboratory to provide U.S. physicians with unique insights to help guide treatment decisions for cancer patients who may be appropriate candidates for immunotherapy and other targeted treatments.
 LCD extended its offering of proprietary NGS VistaSeqSM Cancer panels.
 The VistaSeq tests screen for elevated risk of hereditary cancer, and the expanded offering includes tests for multiple additional types of cancer.